-Methodology: causal inference, coding for social scientists, computational social science methods, data collection and management, game theory, introductory probability and statistics, quantitative research design, statistical computing.
+Methodology: causal inference, coding for social scientists, data collection and management, game theory, probability and statistics for social science, quantitative research design, statistical computing.

-Substantive topics: courts and judicial decision-making, crime and criminal justice, identity and discrimination in politics, political economy, political institutions and processes, public policy analysis.
+Substantive topics: courts and judicial decision-making, crime and criminal justice, identity and discrimination in politics, political economy, political institutions, public policy analysis.

 UC Davis/POL 155: Judicial Process and Behavior (last taught Spring 2023)